4-Week TEFL Course in Manuel Antonio, Costa Rica

 What kind of job help and support is provided?

-What else can the partner centre help with / provide?
+What else can Maximo Nivel help with / provide?

 Our partner centre will meet you at San Jose airport and take you to the bus station for a public bus trip to Quepos (included in the cost of the course).
 Depending on the time of your arrival, you may stay the first night in San Jose before taking the bus to San Jose.
 When you arrive in Quepos, you will be met by your host family or one of the partner centre team and taken to your accommodation.
 You’ll receive full details about airport pickup prior to the course.
 If you are arriving overland, the partner centre team will also organise pickup and transportation.